jdmonin/JSettlers2/doc/Readme.developer.md

 ### Development

-Coding is done in Java 7, but should compile cleanly in newer JDKs.
-(v2.0 and 2.1 used java 6 for backwards compatibility; 1.2 used java 5.)
+Coding is done in Java 7 for client compatibility, but should compile cleanly in newer JDKs. (v2.0 and 2.1 used java 6 for compatibility; 1.2 used java 5.)
 The build system is gradle 5.6 or higher (which requires java 8);
 the newest tested version is gradle 6.4.
 Use any IDE you want, including vi.
 Use spaces, not tabs.
 Please try to keep the other conventions of the